 You are in a rush, you have tight deadlines and you need your prints to come out fast, no matter what.
-There are basically five main features you can set up in BCN3D Cura in order to save as much time as possible, safely and without ruining your prints:
+There are basically five main features you can set up in BCN3D Stratos in order to save time

 You can't just crank up the speed and expect the printing time to get super low.
 You'll rather make the printer noisier and issues like layer shifting will be more likely to happen.

 So, how to actually save time by tuning the printing speed?
-The answer is simple: The speed that you set up in a first stage is actually the infill speed, you just need to speed up the rest of them.
-Go to Settings/Configure setting visibility and then click on Check All.
+The answer is simple: The speed that you set up in the first stage is actually the infill speed, you just need to speed up the rest of them.

 The part where the printer spends more time on printing is actually the walls of the print, and those are printed much slower than the actual Printing Speed:

-In BCN3D Cura there's a wide variety of infill types and their density can be tuned at the percentage you may need.
+In BCN3D Stratos there's a wide variety of infill types and their density can be tuned at the percentage you may need.
 If you want strong prints, bear in mind that the print's going to come out slower.
-If you need them fast, lower the infill percentage and change it to a different type to optimize its strength (For example, Cubic).
+If you need them fast, lower the infill percentage up to 10% and change it to a different type to optimize its strength (For example, Gyroid).

 Changing the hotend for another one with a bigger nozzle can also be helpful in reducing printing times.
 For example, 0.8mm nozzles will print much quicker than 0.4mm ones, as they are capable of extruding more filament at the same time.
 This can also affect the details of the part.
 A larger hotend won't print sharp corners or small details.

 Layer height is the more determining factor in printing times and it is mostly proportional: If you set a layer height of, for example, 0.2mm, it will come out in half the printing time in comparison to a 0.1mm layer height.

 One thing to take into account is that you can't set up a layer height larger than 0.7 times the nozzle diameter.
 Furthermore, the larger the layer height, the higher the temperature that will be needed in order to print properly.